 I met Chef Achim (Keem) Thiemermann years ago on the Internet.
 Chef Keem is from Germany and came to this country after a career as a pop music composer/arranger and record producer during the 70's.
-He came to the United States in 1981 with 2 suitcases and $500 in his pocket and started from scratch.
+He came to the United States in 1981 with two suitcases and $500 in his pocket and started from scratch.

 My sturdy friends from Texas slept peacefully after our dinner.
 But I was up all night, running back and forth between my upstairs bedroom and the downstairs bathroom.

-I also spent a good chunk of time with a mop bucket, the next morning...but I digress, somewhat.
-(Note: A dented can with foaming liquid spells “botulism”, my friends!
+I also spent a good chunk of time with a mop bucket the next morning...but I digress somewhat.
+(Note: A dented can with foaming liquid spells “botulism,” my friends!
 Discard quickly.)

 Did you do much cooking before you went to cooking school?

-One day, a man brought in his partner who was in the last stages of his life.
-I had noticed the bumper sticker on that man’s van, it said “Le Chef”.
-So I asked him about this chef school and I shared my passion for cooking.
+One day, a man brought in his partner, who was in the last stages of his life.
+I had noticed the bumper sticker on that man’s van; it said “Le Chef.”
+So I asked him about this chef school, and I shared my passion for cooking.

-As it turned out, this guy was the chef/ owner of “Le Chef”.
+As it turned out, this guy was the chef/ owner of “Le Chef.”
 He invited me to visit the school and interview with his enrollment person.

-He also waved off my concerns about age and finances (or the lack thereof), telling me that they have a lot of late-starters at their school, and that they can take care of a student loan for me.
+He also waved off my concerns about age and finances (or the lack thereof), telling me that they have a lot of late-starters at their school and that they can take care of a student loan for me.
 Wow!
 The rest is (my) history!

 At that time, “Le Chef” was the only gig in town, so I didn’t get involved in any comparison business regarding cost, reputation, etc. Today, with hundreds of new culinary schools opening every year, it is advisable to shop around.